neo4j-labs/llm-graph-builder/README.md

    	 Json response to API with fileName, nodeCount, relationshipCount, processingTime,
      status and model as attributes.

-#### get_source_list_from_graph(graph):

-   Creates a list of sources

-    Args:
-        graph: Neo4j graph object
-    Returns:
-         Returns a list of sources that are in the database by querying the graph and sorting the list by the last updated date.

 #### create_source_node_graph(uri, userName, password, file):

    Creates a source node in Neo4jGraph and sets properties.